Video game industry: Gaming conventions

 Gaming conventions are an important showcase of the industry.
-The major annual video game conventions include Gamescom in Cologne (Germany), the E3 in Los Angeles (USA), the Penny Arcade Expo, and others.
+The major annual video game conventions include Gamescom in Cologne (Germany) Penny Arcade Expo, Summer Games Fest, Tokyo Game Show(TGS), Brazil Game Show(BGS), and prior to its cancellation, E3 in Los Angeles (US), etc.

 Regional distribution

 As with other forms of media, video games have often been released in different world regions at different times.
 The practice has been used where localization is not done in parallel with the rest of development or where the game must be encoded differently, as in PAL vs. NTSC.
 It has also been used to provide price discrimination in different markets or to focus limited marketing resources.
 Developers may also stagger digital releases so as not to overwhelm the servers hosting the game.

 International practices

 The video game industry had its primary roots in the United States following the introduction of arcade games and console systems, with Japan soon following.
 With the introduction of the personal computer, Western Europe also became a major center for video game development.
-Since then, the industry is primarily led by companies in North American, Europe, and Japan, but other regions, including Australia/New Zealand, and other southeast Asian countries including China and South Korea, have become significant sectors for the industry.
+Since then, the industry is primarily led by companies in North America, Europe, and Japan, but other regions, including Australia/New Zealand, and other East Asian countries including China and South Korea, have become significant sectors for the industry.